mathiasare/SIREN-ImageColorizerProject/index.md

 We consider image A and image B, we want to obtain image C as a mix of the 2 initial images.
 If we merge the images pixel by pixel, we will obtain new colors which we do not want. instead, we want only the main elements of each image to be present.
 Therefore, we are going to merge the gradients of the 2 images, and then build the image associated to this gradient.
 This operation does not require the use of SIREN networks.
 However, it is possible to use them as a storage format of each image.

 ![Model](imgs/SIREN_merging.png)

+The model used is taken from the article.

 ### First test: merging 2 black and white images